mebusy/notes/dev_notes/Algorithm_Heap.md

 ### Application: Sorting

-What should trigger you to think that maybe you want to use a heap data structure in some task?

-So the most common reason to use a heap is you notice that your programm is doing repeated minimum computations.
-Especially via exhaustive search.
+ - So the most common reason to use a heap is you notice that your programm is doing repeated minimum computations.

- - example for repeated minimum computations: SelectionSort , O(n²)
+ - Especially via exhaustive search.
     - example for sort use heap: HeapSort , O(nlogn)

 <h2 id="d47eaadb4edbed6e7e32232a56fe6ab7"></h2>

 ### Application: Event Manager

-In this application it will be natural to call a heap by a synonymous name , a priority queue.

-For example , that you're write a video game which is for basketball.
-Now why would a heap come up in a simulation context ?
-The objects in this application are going to be events records.
-An event might be for example that the ball will reach the hoop at a particular time and that would be because a player shot it a couple of seconds ago.
-If for example the ball hits the rim , that will trigger another event to be schedule for the near future which is that a couple players are going to vie for the rebound.
-That event in turn could trigger the scheduling of another event, which is one of these players commit over back foul on the other one and knocks them to ground , and ...

-So when you have event records like this , there's a very natural key , which is just the timestamp, the time at which this event is scheduled to occur.

- - objects = event records
-    - active / update to occur at given time in the future
- - key = time  event scheduled occur
+ - also called **priority queue** (see python `heapq`)
  - Extract min => yields the next scheduled event.

 <h2 id="a3edde8e4fb37f8fffb3bb1638ed8c2f"></h2>